aaronroberson/mongoose-scrud/README.md

 	next();
 });
 ```

-Mongoose SCRUD will return a `400` with the error object passed by your middleware.
+Mongoose SCRUD will return an error object upon failure.

 ```
 {